 After signing up, instrumenting and running is a simple 3-step process, illustrated in Figure 2.
 This figure is taken directly from the website.

 Referring to the list of links on the left side of Figure 2, the user can click on the “Download Package” link to select the xRay package suitable for the OS version being run on.
 Currently, four Linux types are available: RedHat, Amazon EMR, Ubuntu and CentOS.
 Check the download page for exact versions to match the readers’s infrastructure.
-These packages work on both cloud and on-premise infrastructure equally.
+These packages work on both cloud and on-premises infrastructure equally.

 Once the appropriate package is unpackaged on the master node of the cluster, the Spark application can be run with xRay by providing exactly two additional flags to the Spark run command (i.e. command line).
 Details are in the “How to run Apache Spark” link shown in the left of Figure 2.

 After running the Spark application, the last step is to upload the resultant produced logs to the xRay website via the “Upload New xRay” link.
 There is an anonymization function provided by the package, again documented on the link.

 After this, in a few minutes, the user will find a web-based, clickable report in their dashboard on the xRay site, ready to do analysis.
 We examine some aspects of this report next.

 xRay Report Analysis Example

 We present an example analysis that is possible with xRay on a Spark workload.
 This example is intended to be illustrative; it gives the look and feel of the xRay web interface for a report.
 There are many more capabilities that xRay has for APM, which we list after this example.